 You’ll start off earning 7X miles per dollar when spending with Delta .
 The card itself provides 2X miles, but you’ll also become a basic Delta member when you’re approved.
 That comes with 5X miles for Delta purchases.
 And if you’re able to raise your status and become a Medallion elite member, you’ll be able to earn even more miles per dollar.

 Each mile will be usually worth around 1.25 cents, give or take a little bit.
 At that value, you’d be earning the equivalent of about 8.75% cash back when spending with Delta, and 1.25% cash back for other purchases.

 Your introductory bonus of 75,000 miles would be worth $937.50 if you redeem those miles at the 1.25-cent value.

 Any miles you earn will be posted to your Delta SkyMiles account within 8 to 12 weeks after the end of each month.
 So if you’re planning to pay for a trip using miles keep this delay in mind.

 The Platinum Delta SkyMiles card is clearly designed for spending primarily with Delta.
 That includes most Delta products.
 For other purchases it would probably be better to use a different card.
 If you want to earn more rewards on other spending that you can transfer to Delta, check out the American Express® Gold Card (Review).

 Eligible Delta purchases are those for which Delta is the merchant of record.
 That covers most of the situations that you would expect:

-Other purchases that are not provided specifically by Delta will not be eligible for the 7X category.
+Other purchases that are not provided specifically by Delta will not be eligible for the 7X category (2X from the card, 5X from basic Delta SkyMiles status).
 For example, WiFi bought in-flight is not included because this is provided by a third party (called Gogo).